OSLC/oslc-adapter-jama/README.md

 - Creation of HTML/JavaScript client to test OSLC UI Preview of requirement resources
 - Support for hosting Jama RDF vocabulary
 - Support for Jama-specific RDF namespace
+- Support for OAuth (3-legged OAuth v1.0 authentication in the same style as for IBM CLM applications as described by Michael Fiedler in this [video](https://www.youtube.com/watch?v=kcEjftQA-LU)
+- Support for rootservices (in the same style as for IBM Jazz applications)

 ### Installation Instructions ###